 Evaluate the Work, Not the Writer Rankings

 It’s no cakewalk, of course.
-In order to get up to the higher levels, a writer has to work hard.
+In order to reach the higher levels, a writer has to work hard.
 Verblio writers want to increase their writer rankings.
 Achieving a higher level means they tend to be better regarded by clients looking for experienced bloggers.
-Plus, they get rewards at higher levels like a cool Verblio shirt at level 6 (3,500 points) and shares of the company at level 8 (10,000 points).
+Plus, they get rewards at higher levels like a cool Verblio shirt at level 6 (3,500 points).
 And, ya know, who doesn’t like leveling up?

 But to get to those levels, they need to find clients willing to work with them.

 So what should you do when you receive a blog post from a low-ranking writer?
 Remember that writer rankings aren’t representative of skill or time on the job.
 Rather, the ranking is a measure of the amount of work that’s been completed specifically for Verblio.
 It’s quite possible that the writer in question has over 15 years of experience working for magazines, newspapers, and other online companies, but they haven’t been added to our community until recently.
 So instead of using writer rankings to guide your decision as to whose posts get published, evaluate the work on an individual basis.